Of Mavin Gojju and Tok Dal: Mapping the Mango Across Two Cultures

 Mango Thokku, Credit Ranjini Rao

 A traditional mango dish in the season is tovve (a mango dal), which isn’t so much about measured spices or detailed processes, but about how you cut the raw mango.
-“We cut it into thin oblong slices, the way you would a potato, to make chips.
-Once the toor dal is boiled till soft but not watery, we add the mango slices, fresh grated turmeric, salt, and give it a good mix.
+“We cut it into thin, oblong slices, the way you would a potato, to make chips.
+Once the toor dal is boiled till soft (but not watery), we add in the mango slices, fresh grated turmeric, salt, and give it a good mix.
 Close the lid and let this sit for a while.
 Just before serving with rice, we season the tovve in a generous dollop of ghee, with mustard, cumin, fenugreek, red chillies or red chilli powder and a dash of hing,” she says.

 Bengali tomato chutney with dates and mango leather.
 Credit: BongEats.jpg

-One of the most distinct summer treats from the region is the aam pora shorbat: raw mangoes are charred on an open flame, then the flesh is scooped out and pureed with salt and spices.
-For Priyanka, For Priyanka, mango recipes are more than just cooking methods, they’re time tested remedies, designed to bring relief from the summer heat, and the non-recipes, where the mangoes lend themselves to a bigger canvas of memories.
+One of the most distinct summer treats from the region is the aam pora shorbat: raw mangoes are charred on open flame, then the flesh is scooped out and pureed with salt and spices.
+For Priyanka, mango recipes are more than just cooking — they are time tested remedies, designed to bring relief from the summer heat.
+And the non-recipes are where the mangoes lend themselves to a bigger canvas of memories.
 “Take Aam Tel, for instance,” she says, “the generous mustard oil that sits in the pickle jar coating the raw mangoes and spices, soaking up the sun over several days, building up into something precious on its own.
 A drizzle of this over a bowl of muri (puffed rice) eaten as an evening snack can transform any ordinary moment.”

-In Kolkata’s sweet shops, the mango takes centrestage too, around May, with desserts like aam sandesh, aamer mighti doi and aam kalakand.
+In Kolkata’s sweet shops, the mango takes centre-stage too, around May, with desserts like aam sandesh, aamer mishti doi and aam kalakand.
 The season is a celebration that Bengalis revere with childlike earnestness.

 “It is about memory, belonging, and the particular sweetness of a summer that, no matter how far you go, you never quite stop craving.”